-Overfill each repair and then shape it, once it has set, with a file, sharp chisel and sandpaper.
+Overfill each wood siding repair and then shape it, once it has set, with a file, sharp chisel and sandpaper.
 Blemishes deeper than 1/2 in. will need additional applications.
 Once the patch is dry, shaped and sanded, prime it to protect it from moisture.

-Fill large holes and gouges with a two-part resin filler such as Minwax High Performance Wood Filler.
+Before painting wood siding, fill large holes and gouges with a two-part resin filler such as Minwax High Performance Wood Filler.
 You have to mix these setting types of fillers, but they stick better to wood than other fillers.
 Remove any paint around the area before filling.
 You can fill nail holes with them too.

 For small, shallow blemishes, use an exterior spackling compound.
 Cracks can be filled with exterior caulk after priming.

 Painting Wood Siding Tip 4: Sand the ridges

 Feather the edge of your scraped areas with a power sander to get rid of sharp edges.
 These ridges can break the finished paint surface later and allow moisture to get behind the paint.
 After sanding (use 80 to 100 grit), use a dry brush to whisk away any surface dust, especially on horizontal surfaces like windowsills.

 Orbital and random orbital sanders can do a lot of smoothing work fast with 60-grit paper

 Power sanders cut fast.
 Use a 60-grit paper for heavy ridges followed by 100-grit for a smooth look.
 Also sand shiny, old paint surfaces to give the topcoat better bite.
 Tip: Sand all old, bare wood.
 Paint won’t stick to wood once it has weathered.

 Video: How to Prep and Paint a Room